 18. Share your feelings with friends, family or caregiving professionals – Talk to your circle of older adults, family, clergy, etc. Share your thoughts online via Facebook support groups.

 While it’s good to have an in-person connection, it can be just as helpful to video chat or message with others who are going through the same thing as you.
 That’s what drove one couple to start the Parenting Aging Parents Facebook group.
 It’s for helping adult children find information about dealing “with medical problems, financial situations, life insurance, health insurance, Covid, Alzheimer’s and more.”

 19. Take time to create memories – Caregivers often feel like they are running out of time to spend with their older parents.
 This plays into the guilt.
 So, begin a good time project of “interviewing” your elderly mother and asking her questions about her life.
 Film it if you like.
 Create a journal of her stories.
 Sift through photos and create a scrapbook of her life to be shared with the family.

 20. Try relaxation techniques – Relaxation is an essential strategy for reducing stress because stress often leads to poor health outcomes.

 21. Reach out for support – It can be difficult to cope with the constant stress and emotional demands of caring for an elder parent without help.
 Consider hiring an aide to help with things like bathing, changing adult diapers and catheters, etc.

-22. Utilize community resources for caregivers – like support groups.
+22. Utilize community resources for caregivers – I’m talking about support groups.
 If you can find a local support group, I would highly encourage you to make it a part of your life as soon as possible.
 You will be able to express your feelings and frustrations with others who understand you.
 Plus, you may learn a few tips from others as well.